xiaoyang-sde/knowledge-base/docs/ddia/05-replication.md

   - Track the time of the last update, and for a specific amount of time after the last update, make all reads from the leader.
   - The client remembers the timestamp of its most recent write, and the system ensures that the replica serving any reads for that user reflects updates until that timestamp.
 - **Monotic reads** is a guarantee that if the user makes several reads in sequence, they will not read older data after having previously read newer data.
 The system could implement this guarantee by choosing the replica based on a hash of the user ID.
-- **Consistent prefix reads** is a guarantee that if a sequence of writes happends in a certain order, then anyone reading those writes will see them appear in the same order.
+- **Consistent prefix reads** is a guarantee that if a sequence of writes happens in a certain order, then anyone reading those writes will see them appear in the same order.

 ## Multi-Leader Replication